wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-taurus.md

 toc: true
 ---

-The Age of Gemini lasts from –4'530 to –2'370 and follows the Age of Gemini which lasted up to –4'530.
+The Age of Taurus lasts from –4'530 to –2'370 and follows the Age of Gemini which lasted up to –4'530.

 ![Image](images/equinox_bc4530.png "Vernal equinox in 4530 BC")